 January 30, 2019 | By Mason Roberts

-Getting a Business Loan with Bad Credit
+Getting Business Funding with Bad Credit

 When you are deciding if you’re going to borrow the money to invest in the growth of your small business, you should consider some different aspects of the decision making process.
-First, if you’re waiting to apply for a business loan until you can improve your credit score, that’s a good place to start if in the meantime.
+First, if you’re waiting to apply for business funding until you can improve your credit score, that’s a good place to start if in the meantime.
 That’s because the lower your credit score, the higher the rates and fees will be.
 Getting a higher score and a lower rate is usually a more promising option.
-Lastly, approval from a lender is based on, not only your credit score, but also your invoices, which can be in a bad state if you have not paid them.
-Now, all that’s left is to consider these things carefully, and decide if a small business loan is a good option with your bad credit.
+Lastly, approval from a funder is based on, not only your credit score, but also your invoices, which can be in a bad state if you have not paid them.
+Now, all that’s left is to consider these things carefully, and decide if small business funding is a good option with your bad credit.

 - Small business is at least one year old.